Best Cheap Cell Phone Plans

 - Cricket Wireless

-When you add it all up, they earn the #1 spot.
+When you add it all up, they earn the top spot.
 Check out which plan is right for you.

 Total Wireless Plans:

-- Single Line, Unlimited: The cheapest single line option offers unlimited talk, text, data from $25/month.
-The downside is you’ll get slower data speeds.
+- Single Line, Unlimited: The cheapest single line option offers unlimited talk and text from $25 a month.
+The downside is you’ll have to add on data.

-- Single Line, 5GB High-Speed Data: If you want some access to high-speed data, you can upgrade to a 5GB high-speed data plan for $35/month.
-This plan also allows you to use your phone as a hotspot (for up to 5GB) when you’re on the go.
+- Single Line, 5GB High-Speed Data: If you want some access to high-speed data, you can upgrade to a 5GB high-speed data plan for $35 a month.
+This plan also allows you to use your phone as a Wifi hotspot (for up to 5GB) when you’re on the go.

-- Mega Plan Single Line Unlimited: Cell phone users that want unrestricted access to high-speed data should probably check out this plan, which includes 25GB of high-speed data, unlimited talk and text, and 10GB of hotspot data.
-The mega plan costs $50/month.
+- Mega Plan Single Line Unlimited Data: Cell phone users that want unrestricted access to high-speed data should probably check out this plan, which includes 25GB of high-speed data, unlimited talk and text, and 10GB of hotspot data.
+The mega plan costs $50 a month.

 - 2 Lines Unlimited: If you and your friend or partner want to share the same plan, the two-line option comes with 30GB of shared data and costs only $30 for each line.
 This seems like the best deal if you need two lines.
 This plan includes 10GB of hotspot data per line, too.